Strata Hasse invariants, Hecke algebras and Galois representations: Abstract

 \section{Abstract}

+We construct group-theoretical generalizations of the Hasse invariant on strata closures of the stacks $\GZip^{\mu}$.
+Restricting to zip data of Hodge type, we obtain a group-theoretical Hasse invariant on every Ekedahl-Oort stratum closure of a general Hodge-type Shimura variety.
+A key tool is the construction of a stack of zip flags $\GF^\mu$, fibered in flag varieties over $\GZip^{\mu}$.
+It provides a simultaneous generalization of the "classical case" homogeneous complex manifolds studied by Griffiths-Schmid and the "flag space" for Siegel varieties studied by Ekedahl-van der Geer.

-We define a stack $\GF^\mu$ above the Pink-Wedhorn-Ziegler stack of $G$-zips, fibered in flag varieties, which is a group-theoretical generalization of the flag space introduced in \cite{EkedahlGeerEO} for Siegel-type Shimura varieties.
-For each Ekedahl-Oort stratum of a general Hodge-type Shimura variety, we construct a Hecke-equivariant section of the Hodge line bundle which (set-theoretically) cuts out the smaller strata in its closure.
-We call these sections ``group-theoretical Hasse invariants''.
-Using them as our main tool, we are able to: (1) Attach Galois representations to many automorphic representations with non-degenerate limit of discrete series archimedean component, generalizing (\cite{DelSerre}, \cite{Taylor-GSp4}, \cite{Jarvis-hilbert-LDS}, \cite{WushiGalrepshldsI},\cite{GoldringNicoleMuHasse}) (2) Attach pseudo-representations to torsion classes in the coherent cohomology of many Hodge-type Shimura varieties, generalizing \cite{Emerton-Reduzzi-Xiao} (3) Prove that all Ekedahl-Oort strata are affine, both for a general compact Shimura variety of Hodge-type and for the minimal compactification of a Siegel-type Shimura variety, thereby proving a conjecture of Oort.
-(4) Generalize (part of) Serre's letter to Tate on mod $p$ forms \cite{SerreTwoLettersModularForms} to general Hodge-type Shimura varieties, refining (parts of) previous results in some PEL cases (\cite{GhitzaSiegelModpAlgebraic}, \cite{ReduzziPELModp}).
+Four applications are obtained: (1) Pseudo-representations are attached to the coherent cohomology of Hodge-type Shimura varieties modulo a prime power.
+(2) Galois representations are associated to many automorphic representations with non-degenerate limit of discrete series archimedean component.
+(3) It is shown that all Ekedahl-Oort strata in the minimal compactification of a Hodge-type Shimura variety are affine, thereby proving a conjecture of Oort.
+(4) Part of Serre's letter to Tate on mod $p$ modular forms is generalized to general Hodge-type Shimura varieties.